ricardojudo/aws-lambda-spring/README.md

 This is a basic example of how to implement an AWS lambda function with Spring Boot.

-The example relies on the project Spring Cloud functions which is intented to define a programatic model for writing serverless functions capable to run on diferent engines, including AWS Lambda functions.
+The example relies on the project Spring Cloud Functions.
+The idea is to define a programming model for writing serverless functions capable to run on different engines, including AWS Lambda functions.

 # Basic structure

 ## SpringBootLambdaHandler

-Entry point of the execution.
+Is required to create an subclass of the `SpringBootLambdaHandler` class that us the entry point of the execution.
 This handler initializes the spring context and delegates the core to a `java.util.function.Function` instance

 ## Function implementation